 There are several types of undercoating available, ranging from do-it-yourself aerosols to professional applications.
 Some of them are

-- Water- Based Undercoats
+- Water-Based Undercoats

-- Petroleum- Based Undercoats
+- Petroleum-Based Undercoats

 - Asphalt-Based Undercoats

-- Petroleum-based undercoating is made from oil and they have greater deflective abilities for road salts and grime.
+Petroleum-based undercoating is made from oil and they have greater deflective abilities for road salts and grime.
 The petroleum base helps repel ice and water better than water-based undercoating.
 Petroleum-based undercoating can be purchased in your professional vehicle servicing shops.
-This type of undercoating also needs to be replaced once in a year by the owner.
+This type of undercoating also needs to be replaced once a year by the owner.

 Asphalt-based undercoating is the strongest undercoating available and it is used in military vehicles and on all-terrain.
-Asphalt-based undercoating will last long and is the best option for vehicles which endure heavy road use.
-Asphalt-based undercoating is the thickest coating which has the most damage-resistant properties.
+Asphalt-based undercoating will last long and is the best option for vehicles that endure heavy road use.
+Asphalt-based undercoating is the thickest coating and has the most damage-resistant properties.
 It can be bought from professional services shops and is the only type of undercoating with a limited warranty.
 You can also buy the asphalt-based undercoating while buying a new vehicle.